hpc-io/h5bench/README.md

 #### Parameters TIME_STEPS_CNT and SLEEP_TIME: the number of iterations
 In each iteration, the same amount of data will be written and the file size will increase correspondingly.
 After each iteration, the program sleeps for $SLEEP_TIME seconds to emulate the application computation.

+#### Parameters DATA_COLL and META_COLL: optional lines for collective operations.
+These are optional, set to "YES" to collective operations on data and metadata respectively, otherwise and default (not set) cases independent.

 #### Parameters DIM_1, DIM_2, and DIM_3: the dimensionality of the source data
 Always set these parameters in ascending order, and set unused dimensions to 1, and remember that PARTICLE_CNT_M * (1024 * 1024) == DIM_1 * DIM_2 * DIM_3 must hold.
 For example, DIM_1=1024, DIM_2=256, DIM_3=1 is a valid setting for a 2D array.